richardion/coursera-getting-and-cleaning-data/README.md

 * Check that the stringr library is installed.
 If not, you can download it from [CRAN](https://cran.r-project.org/).

 ## Running the script
 Once all of these steps have been performed, the run_analysis.R script can be run.
-It will then generate an output file: tidy_set.csv
+It will then generate an output file: tidy_set.txt

 Please refer to the codebook for further information about the data and the analysis.